Johari Abdul Ghani: Early life and education

-Profession and Corporate Career
+Professional career

-Johari started his career at an international accounting firm, Peat Marwick & Co. (now known as KPMG) as an auditor.
+Johari started his career at an international accounting firm, Peat Marwick & Co. (now part of KPMG) as an auditor.
 Johari was active in the corporate world for more than 25 years.
 He held several senior positions, including group managing director and chairman in several companies, both listed and unlisted in the Kuala Lumpur Stock Exchange.
-He also held positions as managing directors of companies involved in the fast food industries, manufacturing and agriculture.
+He also held positions as managing directors of companies involved in the fast-food industries, manufacturing and agriculture.

 Johari is active in various social and community services.
 He was appointed chairman of ‘Jawatankuasa Pemakanan Negara’ at the Ministry of Agriculture and Agro-based Industry.
 He was also a member of ‘Lembaga Pelawat Hospital Kuala Lumpur’ and member of ‘Jawatankuasa Badan Amal & Aduan Rakyat Wilayah Persekutuan’.

-Johari sits on the Malaysia Economic Council.
+Moreover, Johari sits on the Malaysia Economic Council.
 The council, which is chaired by the Prime Minister of Malaysia, is responsible, among others, to formulate strategies to sustain the economic growth of Malaysia through foreign direct investment and domestic investments for the country and to monitor and analyze trends in the development of both global and domestic economy in order to formulate specific actions to spur the Malaysian economic growth.

 Johari was also a member of the board of directors of Khazanah Nasional Berhad, the sovereign wealth fund of the Government of Malaysia.
 He is also the chairman of the Langkawi Development Authority (LADA), a government agency responsible for the development of the Langkawi Island as an international tourist destination.
 Johari was formerly the chairman of UDA Holdings Berhad, a government linked company that is involved in urban development.
-Datuk Seri Johari is a member of the board of trustees for the Yayasan Pelaburan Bumiputera, the parent company of Permodalan Nasional Berhad which manages more than RM250 billion unit trust funds in Malaysia.
+Johari is a member of the board of trustees for the Yayasan Pelaburan Bumiputera, the parent company of Permodalan Nasional Berhad which manages more than RM250 billion unit trust funds in Malaysia.
 Johari is active in the Yayasan Peneraju Pendidikan Bumiputera (YPPB) where he serves on the board of trustees.
 The YPPB is a strategic unit under the Prime Minister's Office established to strengthen Bumiputeras’ capability and expertise in the economy and education.

 He is a founder and currently the chairman of Yayasan Bena Nusa and a board member of the Yayasan Pendidikan Titiwangsa, both of which were established to help to reduce urban poverty and improve educational outcomes for children of the urban poor.